xmxdeus/BlockchainFramework/README.md

 + Make Timestamp in Logs more readable
 + Add content in blocks
 + Implement a check to see if childprocesses terminated before shutting Manager.
++ Node ID, addresses and etc need to be put into files.